SiyiP/med-linked-blog-starter-md/10B Above the neck/HRR Cerebellum I+II_Boger.md

 - and posterolateral , anterior region of cerebellum = for flocculonodular
 	- flocculonodular - 2 flocculi under that cerebral peduncle component
 	- the F-n lobe lol
+	- flocculus = ont he side, the bulge,
+	- nodule of this = is near the midline on the level where the tonsils come out and jut out
 - anterior and posterior lobes
 - middle cerebellar peduncle - extends medial to lateral into cerebellum. and a posteriolateral fissure lateral to this.